btholt/complete-intro-to-react/_posts/2016-01-20-fixing-tests.markdown

 // go ahead and comment out the last test so we can test these first two first
 ```

 Once we provide the proper params, these tests will be able to pass again.
-The snapshot is going to fail because we wrapped Header with a connect but go ahead and run <code>npm run update-test</code> to take care of that.
+The snapshot is going to fail because we wrapped Header with a connect but go ahead and run `npm run update-test` to take care of that.

 Since the last test tests the integration of Header and Search which were previously married together, we're going to need to do two things: switch our render to be able to render Header inside of Search instead of just stubbing it out and we're going to have to bring in Redux and integrate that.